davidmoten/log-analysis/README.md

     <timestampFormat>dd/MM/yyyy hh:mm:ss a</timestampFormat>
     <multiline>true</multiline>

 Take special note of the *ZZZ* which delimits line 1 from line 2 in the pattern.
-So effectively the two lines are concatenated using ZZZ between them and then matched against the pattern.
+The two lines are concatenated using ZZZ between them and then matched against the pattern.
 In the same way the pattern groups refer to the groups found in the concatenation of the two lines.

 Message pattern
 ----------------